2i2c-org/infrastructure/docs/howto/budgeting-billing/cost-monitoring/aws.md

-(howto:cost-attribution:enable-aws)=
+(howto:cost-monitoring:enable-aws)=
-# Enable AWS cost attribution system
+# Enable JupyterHub Cost Monitoring

-The AWS cost attribution system, referenced as the system in this document, consists of the `aws-ce-grafana-backend` Helm chart and a Grafana dashboard using the backend as a data source.
+The JupyterHub Cost Monitoring system consists of the [jupyterhub-cost-monitoring](https://github.com/2i2c-org/jupyterhub-cost-monitoring/) backend and Grafana cloud cost dashboards that use the backend as a data source.

-Checkout the docs at [](topic:billing:cost-attribution) for more information on the system.
+Checkout the [topic guide](topic:billing:cost-monitoring) for more information on the system.

 ## Steps

 ### 1. Enable cost allocation tags

 Enabling cost allocation tags via terraform can be done for standalone AWS accounts, but not for member accounts part of an organization that we don't manage.
 Due to this, we'll provide separate ways of doing this depending on the situation.

 `````{tab-set}